Jewish Studies

 Language or literature requirements Students must complete either HEBR 110 and 120 or two courses in Hebrew literature in translation.
 Up to three Hebrew language courses may be counted toward the requirements of the major.

-Areas of concentration Students must select two of the following areas of concentration: ancient Israel/Hebrew Bible; Judaism and Jewish history of Second Temple and Talmudic times; Jewish history and civilization of medieval and Renaissance times; modern Jewish history and civilization; Jewish/Hebrew literature (which requires the study of literature in Hebrew); and Jewish thought.
-With the approval of the DUS, students may design their own areas of concentration.
+Areas of focus Students must select two of the following focus areas: ancient Israel/Hebrew Bible; Judaism and Jewish history of Second Temple and Talmudic times; Jewish history and civilization of medieval and Renaissance times; modern Jewish history and civilization; Jewish/Hebrew literature (which requires the study of literature in Hebrew); and Jewish thought.
+With the approval of the DUS, students may design their own areas of focus.

-In each of the two areas of concentration, students choose three courses in consultation with the DUS.
+In each of the two areas of focus, students choose three courses in consultation with the DUS.
 These are expected to comprise one introductory course; one seminar taken in the junior year, and one course requiring a final research paper.
-One relevant course should be in an area outside Jewish Studies, such as a course relating to the larger historical, literary, or philosophical context if the concentration is in a historical period, or a course in the theory or practice of literature if the concentration is in Jewish/Hebrew literature.
+One relevant course should be in an area outside Jewish Studies, such as a course relating to the larger historical, literary, or philosophical context if the focus area is in a historical period, or a course in the theory or practice of literature if the focus area is in Jewish/Hebrew literature.

 Senior requirement

-Students are required either to complete a two-term senior essay in JDST 491 and 492 related to both areas of concentration or to complete a one-term senior essay in JDST 491 or 492 related to one area of concentration and an additional seminar related to the other.
+Students are required either to complete a two-term senior essay in JDST 491 and 492 related to both areas of focus or to complete a one-term senior essay in JDST 491 or 492 related to one area of focus and an additional seminar related to the other.
 The senior essay may build on research conducted for one or both of the student's junior seminar papers.

 Study abroad